-To display a number as a currency amount, choose the command Format > Cell, select the number format Currency and pick the desired currency (such as Euro, sFr, US Dollar etc.).
+To display a number as a currency amount, select the cells which should be formatted, right-click on the selected area and choose the command Cell from the context menu.
+In the dialog that now appears, select the number format Currency and pick the desired currency (such as Euro, Swiss francs or US Dollar).

 You can also simply enter a number with a currency symbol.
-For example, if you type € 42 or 19.50 € in a cell, PlanMaker recognizes automatically that this is a Euro amount and formats it in the currency format "€".
+If, for example, you type € 42 or 19.50 € in a cell, PlanMaker recognizes automatically that this is a euro amount and formats it in the currency format "€".

 Combining two columns into one